 What are the primary parameters gardeners want to know?
-This article provides a basic rundown of some of the main ones—moisture and nutrient levels, dissolved oxygen, salinity and electrical conductivity, total dissolved solids present in a water source, turbidity, pH, temperature, CO2 and air flow.
-Stay tuned for the August Maximum Yield issue for an in-depth discussion on the importance of measuring light and the use of light meters.
+This article provides a basic rundown of some of the main ones—moisture and nutrient levels, dissolved oxygen, salinity and electrical conductivity, total dissolved solids present in a water source, turbidity, pH, temperature, CO2 and airflow.

 Moisture Meters for Gardeners

 With soilless mediums such as expanded clay, grow stones, coir, rice hulls, perlite, pumice, vermiculite, sand and rockwool, the need to measure moisture is low.
 But indoor growers often use soil.
 Cycling the soil between very moist and relatively dry can be advantageous for root development and the various plant functions of respiration and nutrient uptake, but every set-up is different and a standard watering schedule will not deal with these differences.
 Guessing soil moisture by feeling with one’s finger can be an inaccurate process—our fingers feel cold and hot, not wet.

 Read More: How Much Water is Too Much?